Windsor Castle England is a great education

-Once inside, we decided not to do an audio tour, but just to wander about.
+Once inside, we decided not to do an audio tour, but just to walk around.

 The castle is beautiful.
 From every angle rolling green lawns, pretty flower beds, and neatness exudes.

-We head in through the arch and we know we have little time – besides the parking is only 2 hours, we also have changing of the guard starting in 5 minutes.
+We head in through the arch and we know we have little time – besides the parking is only 2 hours, we also have a change of the guard starting in 5 minutes.

 Most people don’t mind a child who is crouched down at knee height in front of them, but an older man decided he didn’t want him there and hit him on the head and started calling him names.
-So what does this 9 year old do, answers back.
+So what does this 9-year-old do?
 Next thing I’m grabbing him from the crowd and avoiding a fight with a little man and a big man.